ITI/memorizer/Documentation/memorizer/using_memorizer.rst

 Streaming experiment
 ====================

-In contrast to the previous process memorizer can also provide its kmap data in real time.
-Reading `kmap_stream` provides data about kernel objects that have completed their life cycle.
-Additionally, reading `kmap_stream` will destroy Memorizer's record of that kernel object, thus freeing Memorizer memory to use for future kernel object tracing.
+In contrast to the previous process, Memorizer can also provide its kmap data in real time.
+Reading ``kmap_stream`` provides data about kernel objects that have completed their life cycle.
+Additionally, reading ``kmap_stream`` will destroy Memorizer's record of that kernel object, thus freeing Memorizer memory to use for future kernel object tracing.